munificent/craftinginterpreters/book/evaluating-expressions.md

 <aside name="class">

 I admit the name "RuntimeError" is confusing since Java defines a RuntimeException class.
-An annoying thing about implementing languages is you often want names that collide with ones already taken by the implementation language.
-Wait until we get to implementing Lox classes.
+An annoying thing about building interpreters is your names often collide with ones already taken by the implementation language.
+Just wait until we support Lox classes.

 </aside>